avast/yaramod/docs/rtd/modifying_rulesets.rst

             }
         };

 We can now use this visitors instance ``visitor`` to alter all conditions of rules present in a given yara file simply by calling ``visitor.process(yara_file)``.
-The next example will show a case when we replace existing visited node in the ``Expression`` syntax tree by another new node:
+The next example will show a case when we replace existing visited node in the expression syntax tree by another new node:

 .. tabs::